strongbox/strongbox-docs/Repositories.md

 Maven 2.x/3.x repositories are fully supported.
 We support hosted, proxy and group repositories.
 You can check [here](https://github.com/strongbox/strongbox/wiki/Integrating-build-tools-with-Strongbox) and [here](https://github.com/strongbox/strongbox-examples/tree/master/hello-strongbox-maven) for an example quick start project.

+## NPM

+The NPM repository layout is currently under active development.
+It currently sufficiently function in hosted, proxied and group repositories.
+Please, feel free to report issues on our issue tracker.
+Patches are always welcome!

 ## Nuget

-The Nuget (v2) repository layout is currently under active development.
-We support hosted and proxy repositories.
+We support Nuget (protocol v2) for hosted, proxy and group repositories.
 You can check [here](https://github.com/strongbox/strongbox-examples/tree/master/hello-strongbox-nuget) for an example quick start project.

+## Raw

+For the cases where repositories with an undefined structure are required, the Raw repositories could be used.
+We support hosted, proxy and group repositories.

 # Policies